MichaelCurrin/github-reporting-py/docs/README.md

 # Github GraphQL Tool
-> Python tool to easily report on data fetched from Github's GraphQL API
+> A Python tool to easily report on Github data fetched from Github's GraphQL API

-A project to explore the Github GraphQL API for fun and to output data on repos, users and commits for reporting.
+A project to explore the Github GraphQL API for fun and to output data on repos, users and commits, for interest and for business reporting.

 ## Project requirements